Prince de Neufchatel: Construction

-After her capture her design caught the Navy Board's interest and on 10 April 1815 it ordered Woolwich Dock to build a copy.
+After her capture, her design caught the Navy Board's interest and on 10 April 1815, it ordered Woolwich Dock to build a copy.
 However, with the end of the War of 1812 and the Napoleonic Wars, the copy was never built.

 Career

-On 11 October 1814, under Captain John Ordronaux, she engaged in one of the most violent privateer clashes of the war.
+On 11 October 1814, under Captain John Ordronaux, Prince de Neufchatel engaged in one of the most violent privateer clashes of the war.
 Becalmed on the south side of Nantucket, she became vulnerable.
-Captain Henry Hope of HMS Endymion thereupon sent 111 men in five boats to cut out the privateersman, defended by 40 Americans.
-After 20 minutes of savage fighting, the British surrendered.
+Captain Henry Hope of HMS Endymion thereupon sent 111 men in five boats to cut out Prince de Neufchatel, defended by 40 Americans.
+After 20 minutes of savage fighting, Prince de Neufchatel succeeded in driving off the cutting-out party.
 British casualties amounted to 28 killed, 37 wounded, and 28 taken prisoner.
-The Americans reported 7 killed and 24 wounded.
+The Americans reported seven killed and 24 wounded.
 Ordronaux put most of the wounded and prisoners off at Nantucket, and "limped into Boston".